ISIS Deploys Nerve Gas Against Retreating Syrian Forces

 In the past few months, the Obama Administration has sought to silence critics in the fight against ISIS by targeting four main cities: al Raqqa, Aleppo, Fallujah, and Mosul.
 ISIS, battling the Russian-backed Syrian army from the south and the US-backed Kurds in the north, is experiencing a uniquely coordinated campaign of opposition in the #RaceForRaqqa.
 As the region and its innocent civilians become targets for nerve gas, various chemical weapons, and even water, Lima Charlie News will continue to closely monitor the quickly unfolding developments.

-John Sjoholm,with Anthony A. LoPresti and Nikita Roach for Lima Charlie News
+John Sjoholm, with Anthony A. LoPresti and Nikita Roach for Lima Charlie News

-John Sjoholm is Lima Charlie’s Middle East Bureau Chief, and founder of the consulting organization Erudite Group.
-He is a seasoned Middle East connoisseur, with a past in the Swedish Army’s Special Forces branch and the Security Contracting industry.
-He studied religion and languages in Sana’a, Yemen, and Cairo, Egypt.
-He lived and operated extensively in the Middle East between 2005-2012 as part of regional stabilizing projects, and currently resides in Jordan.
+John Sjoholm is Lima Charlie’s Middle East Bureau Chief, Managing Editor, and founder of the consulting firm Erudite Group.
+A seasoned expert on Middle East and North Africa matters, he has a background in security contracting and has served as a geopolitical advisor to regional leaders.
+He was educated in religion and languages in Sana’a, Yemen, and Cairo, Egypt, and has lived in the region since 2005, contributing to numerous Western-supported stabilisation projects.
+He currently resides in Jordan.
 Follow John on Twitter @JohnSjoholmLC

-Lima Charlie provides global news, insight & analysis by military veterans and service members Worldwide.
+Lima Charlie World provides global news, featuring insight & analysis by military veterans, intelligence professionals and foreign policy experts Worldwide.

 For up-to-date news, please follow us on twitter at @LimaCharlieNews